If you or a loved one has a problem gambling then help is at hand.

 The Nevada Gaming Commission and the Nevada Gaming Control Board govern Nevada’s gaming industry.

 However, unlike the other states Nevada does not through its website offer a service where you as a player can self exclude.
 Unfortunately to do this you must speak to each casino individually.
 This makes it much harder to seek help in Nevada if you are suffering from gambling addiction or lack the self control to avoid live or online casinos.
+Unfortunately there is no exclusion program in Nevada as seen in other states.

 It is a non-profit set up to help the residents of Nevada with any problems that arise from troubling gambling habits and the site is set up with loads of information and resources to allow you to get help.
+All linked up below.

-They provide free and confidential treatment services for family members of problem gamblers—not just the gamblers themselves—so if you know of anyone who may benefit from their help, please reach out to them.
+The Problem Gamblers organization provides free and confidential treatment services for family members of problem gamblers—not just the gamblers themselves—so if you know of anyone who may benefit from their help, please reach out to them.

 This phone is open 24 hours a day, 7 days a week to help, today or you can text them on 302-438-8888.
 A live chat option is also available via the website.